 1. I came across casteist spin that help young and naive(?)
 Hindus think there is no casteism, in other words, the Indian version of “I don’t see race”.
 However, she is someone navigating the world as Zarna [Brahmin name].

 But of course one outgrows this naivety, even in a diaspora where Hindu traditions remain very 1752.
 Anyone in social justice is likely to have realised the oppressiveness, on Turtle Island e.g., one would realise most organisers are upper caste whether or not one reads BGD (see Gee’s statement in interview linked); and if one is oppressed, one is probably more aware from early on.
-Cf white kids and black kids but in casteism, there is no parallel with colourism among black people, although there is also colourism for women.
+Cf white kids and black kids but in casteism, there is no parallel with colourism necessarily, although there is also colourism towards girls/women.

 2. He claims that Buddhism came after the Vedas.
 This is more erasure.